History of Tres Rios

 The Salt River runs 200 miles from the White Mountains in eastern Arizona to the Gila River.
-Despite the dry appearance you see it in today, it was once a source of frequent flooding and loss of property.
+Despite the dry appearance you see today, it was a source of frequent flooding and loss of property.

-In 2000, the U.S. Army Corps of Engineers (ACOE) received approval from Congress for the Tres Rios Ecosystem Restoration and Flood Control Project.
-The city of Phoenix partnered with the ACOE to improve and enhance a seven-mile long, almost 700-acre section along the Salt and Gila Rivers in southwestern Phoenix.
-The project received 65 percent of the funding from the ACOE, with 35 percent coming from the local sponsor, the city of Phoenix and the Sub-Regional Operating Group Members (Scottsdale, Tempe, Glendale, and Mesa.)
+In 2000 the U.S. Army Corps of Engineers (ACOE) received approval from Congress for the Tres Rios Ecosystem Restoration and Flood Control Project.
+The City of Phoenix partnered with the ACOE to improve and enhance a 7-mile long, almost 700-acre section along the Salt and Gila Rivers in southwestern Phoenix.
+The project received 65% of the funding from the ACOE, with 35% coming from the local sponsor, the City of Phoenix and the Sub-Regional Operating Group Members (Scottsdale, Tempe, Glendale, and Mesa).
 Technical and financial assistance was also provided by the Flood Control District of Maricopa County.
-Construction lasted from 2007 through 2012.
+Construction lasted from 2007 – 2012.

 Former agricultural fields were graded and contoured into the wetlands you see today.
 Once the depths were just right, plants including rushes, sedges, arrowhead, cattail, and floating aquatics were installed to recreate wetlands of the southwestern United States.